CirJSON/cirjackson/databind/packages.md

 # Package org.cirjson.cirjackson.databind.cirjsonFormatVisitors

-Classes used for exposing logical structure of POJOs as Jackson sees it, and exposed via [org.cirjson.cirjackson.databind.ObjectMapper.acceptCirJsonFormatVisitor] methods.
+Classes used for exposing logical structure of POJOs as CirJackson sees it, and exposed via [org.cirjson.cirjackson.databind.ObjectMapper.acceptCirJsonFormatVisitor] methods.

 The main entrypoint for code, then, is